juanpallotta/LPP/README.md

 - `/Output_File`: Output NetCDF filename.
 The output file contains the information of the input folder/file, adding the information of the new data of the level under analysis.
 - `analysisParameters.conf`: Configuration file with all the variables needed for the level analysis.

-To avoid mistakes, it is preferable to use absolute paths for all the arguments passed to the modules.
+To avoid possible mistakes, it is preferable to use absolute paths for all the file's arguments passed to the modules.

 In the next sections, a step-by-step on how to install and run these modules are described.

-## Installation:
+# Installation:
 Download or clone the repository from GitHub: `www.github.com/juanpallotta/LPP`.
 You will find:
 - `/libLidar`: C/C++ lidar libraries source code.
 - `/Lidar_Analysis_L0`: C/C++ sources code of `lidarAnalysis_PDL0` to produce level 0 (L0) data products.
 - `/Lidar_Analysis_L1`: C/C++ sources code of `lidarAnalysis_PDL1` to produce level 1 (L1) data products.
 - `/Lidar_Analysis_L2`: C/C++ sources code of `lidarAnalysis_PDL2` to produce level 2 (L2) data products.
 - `/Lidar_Configuration_Files`: Contain the configuration files (`.conf`) for each module.
-Also, the settings file for an automatic run (see later [section](#Automatizing_LPP) about the automatization of the modules).
+Also, the settings file for an automatic run (see later [section](#Automatizing_LPP) about the LPP automation).
 - `/signalsTest`: Lidar test files to test this code.
-You will find files from Buenos Aires, Argentina (pure Licel datatype files) and Brazil: Sao Paulo (`Brazil/SPU/` folder, Licel data type files) and Manaus ( `Brazil/Manaus` folder, Raymetric datatype files).
+You will find files from Buenos Aires, Argentina (pure Licel datatype files) and Brazil: Sao Paulo (folder `Brazil/SPU/`, Licel data type files) and Manaus (folder `Brazil/Manaus`, Raymetric datatype files).
 - `install_Lidar_Dependencies.sh`: Linux shell-script to install the basic software/libraries needed to compile and run the LPP software.
 - `/compile_All.sh`: Linux shell script to compile all the modules.
 - `/run_LPP_Analysis.sh`: Linux shell script to run the whole chain automatically.
 The main settings for automatic run are configured in its setting file (`/Lidar_Configuration_Files/LPP_Settings.sh`).
 More about the automatization of all modules in [Automatizing LPP](#Automatizing_LPP) section of this README file.
 - `README.md`: This file.

-## Using the code
+# Setting up the code
 ## Installing dependencies:
-There are a few and very basic things to be installed prior to the run of LPP.
+There are a few pre-requisites to be installed prior to the run of LPP.
 To do this job, just run the Linux shell script named `install_Lidar_Dependencies.sh`.
 It is a simple Linux shell script to install the basics packages (make, g++, and NetCDF libraries).
 You will be asked for administrator credentials.
 Remember to set `install_Lidar_Dependencies.sh` with executable attributes: `chmod +x install_Lidar_Dependencies.sh`.

 ## Building the code:
 To compile all the modules, just run the Linux shell script named `compile_All.sh`.
-This is a simple Linux script that makes the executables of each module inside their folders.
-Remember to set `compile_All.sh` with executable attributes: `chmod +x compile_All.sh`.
+This is a simple Linux script that produces the executables of each module inside their folders.
+Remember to set `compile_All.sh` with executable attributes prior run it: `chmod +x compile_All.sh`.
 At the moment, the compiler output will show some warnings.
 All of them will be solved in future versions.

 ## Configuring and running LPP modules:
 The behavior of each module is based on the parameters written in its configuration file, passed as the [third argument](#run_module).
-In this repository, they are stored in the `/Lidar_Configuration_Files`.
+They are stored in the `/Lidar_Configuration_Files` folder of this repository.
 These are text-based files and have the variables needed for the module, having to follow only 4 main rules:
 1. Comments are defined by "`#`" character.
-You are free to comment on anything to make the run more understandable.
+You are free to comment on anything to make the run more understandable for you.
 The configuration files included in this repository have many comments to explain each variable.
-Also, if a variable accepts a vector of values, all of them are commented.
 2. Variables definition has to follow the convention `VAR_NAME = VALUE`, and a <u>**minimum of 1 space character has to be placed before and after the "`=`" character**</u>.
 The variables data type can be integer, float, double, or string.
+Also, in some cases, a variable can be an array of values, in this case, a comment in the line before warn about this.
 3. Some variables have to be set as vectors.
 Each element must be separated by the character "`:`", for instance: `VAR_NAME = VALUE1 : VALUE2 : VALUE3` <u>**and a minimum of 1 space character has to be placed before and after the "`:`" character**</u>.
 The number of elements depends on the variable, and how LPP has it implemented.
 In order to minimize the mistakes related to this, please, read the comments in the lines before the variable definition.
 In case that the number of elements doesn't meet the right values, LPP will show a warning and exit the execution.
 4. The configuration file could be the same for all the modules, or use one file for all of them, as far as it contains the variables needed for the run.
-These variables are described in the next sections.
+These variables are described in this document.

 The following sections describe each module, how to configure it, and how to run it.
 We highly encourage you to run the examples shown and play with its variables to feel comfortable with the uses of the modules.
 Then, use your own input files.

-### <a name="configuring_PDL0"></a> `lidarAnalysis_PDL0`: Converting raw lidar files in a single NetCDF file
+# <a name="configuring_PDL0"></a> `lidarAnalysis_PDL0`: Converting raw lidar files in a single NetCDF file
 This module is used to merge the raw lidar files located in a folder (passed as first argument), into a single NetCDF file (path and filename passed as a second argument).
 The configuration file is passed as the third argument, and it's going to be described in this section.

 An example of how to run this module using the sample signals included in this repository is shown below:

+    ./lidarAnalysis_PDL0
+    ../signalTest/Brazil/SPU/20210730/
+    ../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc
-    ./lidarAnalysis_PDL0 ../signalTest/Brazil/SPU/20210730/ ../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc ../Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf
+    ../Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf

 Where:
 - `lidarAnalysis_PDL0`: Executable file of the L0 module.